 ☑️ What does it cost?
 Remember to look at the column that shows tax relief.

 ☑️ Is it Reviewable or Guaranteed?
 Generally, go with Guaranteed.

 ☑️ Are the benefits the best you can get for your situation?

 ☑️ Risky occupation?
-Class 3 (jobs like care assistant, nurse, electrician) or 4 workers (carpenter, plumber, etc.) should choose Aviva all day, every day.
-You’ll want their Wage Protector option, which is the only insurance of its type explicitly catered to help Class 3 and 4 workers to get a better deal.
-It’s not as comprehensive as full income protection, but it’s affordable.
+If you’re a Class 3 (jobs like care assistant, nurse, electrician) or 4 worker (carpenter, plumber, etc.) and you want the lowest premium, look at the Wage Protector option, which is the only insurance of its type explicitly catered to help Class 3 and 4 workers to get a better deal.
+It’s not as comprehensive as full income protection, but it costs less..

 And that’s it!

 If you’ve made it this far in this article, you can see I’m a big fan of a no-bullshit approach to all of this.

 If that’s your vibe too, you can get a quote by filling in the quick form here or by giving me a call at 05793 20386

 lion.ie | Protection Broker of the Year 🏆

 Have a nose through our free life insurance guidesView our guides